mudlabs/export-x/README.md

 * **Form Selection**
   * Imports a selection of images from the file system.
 * **From Directory**
-  * Specifies the _root_ directory in import images from.
+  * Specifies the _root_ directory to import images from.
   * Requires a Globbing pattern to specify the import items.